Phalcode/gamevault-docs/docs/server-docs/backup-and-restore.md

 # Database Backup & Restoration

 :::warning Experimental
-The Backup and Restoration Mechanisms in GameVault are currently experimental and should **not** be your primary backup solution.
-Always maintain your database backups independently and only consider using this as a last resort.
-In summary, we recommend avoiding this entire process whenever possible, as it can potentially be quite fragile and prone to issues.
-But i guess something is better than nothing...
+GameVault's backup and restore features are experimental and should not be your primary backup solution.
+Keep independent database backups and use this feature only as a last resort.
+The workflow is fragile enough that you should avoid relying on it unless you have no better option.
 :::

 :::note Security Measurements
-For security resons any database operation outlined below must be additionally authenticated using your database password.
+For security reasons, every database operation described below requires your database password.
 :::

 ## Backup

-GameVault offers a user-friendly backup system for both supported database systems, Postgres and SQLite.
-You can trigger and download backups either through the GameVault Client or directly via the [API](../advanced-usage/rest-api) for automation purposes.
-Each backup is a complete database snapshot, and it's essential to handle these files with care, as they are unencrypted.
-You can create as many backups as needed.
+GameVault can create backups for both supported database systems: Postgres and SQLite.
+You can trigger and download backups through the GameVault client or through the [API](../advanced-usage/rest-api) for automation.
+Each backup is a full database snapshot and is stored unencrypted, so handle the files accordingly.

 For SQLite, the GameVault Backup simply duplicates the database file.

-For Postgres, it utilizes pgdump to create a comprehensive database dump.
+For Postgres, it uses `pg_dump` to create a database dump.

 ## Restoration

-Restoring a backup is a straightforward process.
+Restoring a backup is simple, but risky.

-You can trigger the restoration and upload backups using the GameVault Client or via the [API](../advanced-usage/rest-api) for automated procedures.
-However, before you proceed, there are some critical points to consider:
+You can upload a backup and start the restore from the GameVault client or through the [API](../advanced-usage/rest-api).
+Before you proceed, keep these points in mind:

-1. We strongly discourage restoring a backup on a different server version.
-If you must do it, consider downgrading your GameVault server to a lower version, ideally the version of your backup, as higher versions are more likely to cause compatibility issues.
-If you have no alternative, make sure to back up your current data again before proceeding.
+1. Avoid restoring a backup on a different server version.
+If you must do it, downgrade the GameVault server to the version that created the backup if possible.
+Higher versions are more likely to hit compatibility issues.
+Before you continue, create another backup of the current data.

-2. **Never, under any circumstances**, attempt to restore a backup from a different database technology (e.g., SQLite to Postgres or vice versa).
-This will result in a catastrophic failure.
+2. Never restore a backup from a different database technology such as SQLite to Postgres or the other way around.
+It will fail.

-3. Always monitor the server logs while restoring a backup.
-If you notice anything unusual or different than a harmless warning, make a copy and store the file located at /tmp/gamevault-pre-restore.db on your container/server.
-This file serves as a backup created just before restoring the uploaded backup.
-In case of a major failure, GameVault may also perform this pre-restore backup restoration automatically.
-If you encounter difficulties, attempt to restore from this file.
-If this doesn't resolve the issue, you may need to explore manual restoration or consider other backup options.
+3. Watch the server logs during the restore.
+If you see anything beyond a harmless warning, copy the file at `/tmp/gamevault-pre-restore.db` from the container or server.
+GameVault creates it immediately before restoring the uploaded backup.
+In a major failure, GameVault may try to restore this pre-restore backup automatically.
+If recovery still fails, you will need to restore manually or use another backup.

-4. The Restoration is not incremental.
-It hard-deletes everything and hard-restores everything.
+4. Restoration is not incremental.
+It deletes the existing data set and replaces it with the uploaded backup.